-OMB No. 1121-0329 Approval Expires 11/30/2020
+U.S. Department of Justice Office of Justice Programs Bureau of Justice Assistance OMB No. 1121-0329 Approval Expires 11/30/2020

-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Bureau of Justice Assistance (BJA) is seeking applications for the fiscal year (FY) 2019 Body-Worn Camera Policy and Implementation Program Training and Technical Assistance solicitation.
-This program furthers the Department's mission by promoting the safety of law enforcement officers and citizens.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Bureau of Justice Assistance (BJA), is seeking applications that develop comprehensive strategies to respond to the opioid epidemic.
+This program furthers the Department's mission by providing resources to state, local, tribal, and territorial efforts to reduce violent crime and drug abuse and enhance public safety, while supporting victims of the epidemic.

-Body-Worn Camera Policy and Implementation Program Training and Technical Assistance Applications Due: May 23, 2019
+Comprehensive Opioid Abuse Training and Technical Assistance Program FY 2019 Competitive Grant Announcement Applications Due: May 28, 2019